codegram/resort/Readme.md

 ###API

-Every time a product is created, it will be appended after the last element.
+**Every time a product is created, it will be appended after the last element.**

 Moreover, now a `product` responds to the following methods:

 * `first?` &mdash; Returns true if the element is the first of the tree.
 * `append_to(other_element)` &mdash; Appends the element _after_ another element.
+* `next` &mdash; Returns the next element in the list
+* `previous` &mdash; Returns the previous element in the list

 And the class Product has a new scope named `ordered` that returns the products in order.

 ### Examples

-Given our 'Product' example defined before, we can do things like:
+Given our `Product` example defined before, we can do things like:

 Getting products in order:

 ```ruby
 Product.first_in_order # returns the first ordered product.
 Product.last_in_order # returns the last ordered product.
 Product.ordered # returns all products ordered as an Array, not a Relation!
 ```

-Find elements with scopes or conditions ordered:
+Find ordered products with scopes or conditions:

 ```ruby
 Product.where('price > 10').ordered # => Ordered array of products with price > 10